fa15073/big/start.md

 **USING THE WORDS**

 Can you pronounce the words?
-Digging a little into the derivation of three of our basic words, *egoist*, *egotist*, and *altruist*, has put us in touch with two important Latin roots, *ego*, I, *self*, and *alter*, **other**, and has made it possible for us to explore, with little difficulty, many other words derived from these roots.
+Digging a little into the derivation of three of our basic words, *egoist*, *egotist*, and *altruist*, has put us in touch with two important Latin roots, *ego*, I, *self*, and *alter*, *other*, and has made it possible for us to explore, with little difficulty, many other words derived from these roots.
 Pause now, for a moment, to digest these new acquisitions, and to say them *aloud*.
-1. ego
+1. *ego*
-2. egocentric
+2. *egocentric*
-3. egomaniac
+3. *egomaniac*
-4. egomaniacal
+4. *egomaniacal*
 EE'-gö
 ee-gö-SEN'-trik
 ee-gö-MAY'-nee-ak
 ee'-gö-ma-M'-a-kal

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDkzNzIzNTQsLTE1OTA5NzAzMzNdfQ
-==
+eyJoaXN0b3J5IjpbMTMwMDcyMjQ2LC0xNTkwOTcwMzMzXX0=
 -->